Syed Ahmad Barelvi: Battle of Balakot

 On 6 May 1831, on the day of Jumu'ah 23 Zulqa'da 1246 AH, Syed Ahmad Barelvi's mujahideen forces prepared for the final battle at Balakot Maidan in the mountainous valley of Mansehra district.
-An ill-equipped army of 10,000 mujahideen faced a 12,000 strong force of banduqchis led by the Sikh commander Sher Singh.
-On that day, Syed Ahmed, Shah Ismail, and prominent leaders of the Wahhabi movement fell fighting in the battlefield.
-Of the 10,000 mujahideen, 9,000 died; Sikh casualties were 5,000 deaths.
+An ill-equipped army of mujahideen faced a significantly larger number of soldiers led by the Sikh commander Sher Singh.
+On that day, Syed Ahmed, Shah Ismail, and prominent leaders of the Islamic movement fell fighting in the battlefield.
 Sikh victory at Balakot arose jubilation in Lahore.
-The British government also congratulated Ranjit Singh in his victory.
-The defeat at Balakot was a devastating blow to the Wahhabi movement.
+The defeat at Balakot was a devastating blow to the movement.